 Use of the ophthalmoscope

-Take the ophthalmoscope and ask the patient to fix his gaze on something in the distance such as a picture on the wall and to ignore you.
+Take the ophthalmoscope and ask the patient to fix his/her gaze on something in the distance such as a picture on the wall and to ignore you.
 Do the pupils look equal?
 First shine the light on the eye and then remove it.
 The pupil should be brisk in its response of both constriction and dilatation.
-This is testing both the ophthalmic and oculomotor nerves as the response is dependent upon appreciation of light and the motor response of the muscles of the iris.
+This is testing both the optic nerve (afferent pathway) and the oculomotor nerve (efferent pathway), as the response is dependent upon appreciation of light and the motor response of the muscles of the iris.
 There is also a consensual response in that the contralateral pupil will also respond but less markedly.

 Then use the ophthalmoscope to examine the eye.
 First hold it away from the patient and look through it at the eye.
 There should be an orange reflex from light reflected from the retina.
 This means that the lens is clear and there is no significant cataract.
 Check that the optic disc is clear.
 Note the vessels of the retina and try to see the periphery.
 Repeat on the other side.
 It is not reasonable to assume that because one side is normal that the other side will be too.